tesseral-labs/docs/fern/pages/quickstart.md

    Project's Vault.
 Right now, your production Project uses a Tesseral-assigned URL that looks like `project-[...].tesseral.app`.

-   In production, you will a domain you control instead of one Tesseral provides for you.
-You'll use a domain that looks like `vault.app.company.com` or `vault.company.com`, depending on whether you use `app.company.com` or `company.com` as your App Production URL.
+   In production, we recommend you use a domain you control instead of a domain Tesseral provides for you.
+We recommend you use a domain that looks like `vault.app.company.com` or `vault.company.com`, depending on whether you use `app.company.com` or `company.com` as your App Production URL.

 Here is how you configure a custom domain for your Project's Vault: